This post is perfect for someone planning a trip to Florence. Especially, the first time visitor.

 Piazza della Signoria is the square outside Palazzo Vecchio and where you will find the copy of the Statue of David.
 The Fountain of Neptune is also located here.
 Unfortunately, it was under restoration during my visit.

-I enjoyed time down by the river, taking photos of Ponte Vecchio, and then weaving my way in and out of streets, doing what I love to do when I am new to a city, wander.
+I enjoyed time down by the river, taking photos of Ponte Vecchio, and then weaving my way in and out of streets.

 San Lorenzo Market

-Not to worry though, if you love something and you want it as a memento of your trip, buy it.
+Not to worry, if you love something and you want it as a memento of your trip, buy it.
 Just know what you are buying.

-Afterwards shopping you can head into Mercato Centrale for a delicious lunch, or like me choose to dine at one of the many restaurants dotted around the area.
+After shopping, head into Mercato Centrale for a delicious lunch, or choose to dine at one of the many restaurants in the area.

 A Lunch Treat

-I decided to treat myself to a delicious lunch.
-I headed back to Trattoria Za Za from my first night.
-Being solo for the first time, I didn’t know how I would go eating alone.
+I decided to treat myself to an indulgent lunch.
+I returned to Trattoria Za Za.
+Being solo for the first time, I didn’t know if I would enjoy eating alone.

 I needn’t have worried.
-It was one of the best dining experiences I had on my entire trip.
+It was one of the best dining experiences I had during my trip.

 The waiter was friendly, funny, and very attentive.
 I ordered ravioli with truffle cream sauce (OMG!!) followed by an apple custard tart recommended to me by the waiter.
 Accompanied by two glasses of wine and I was satiated.
 I waddled back to my hotel for an afternoon siesta.

-It was an easy day, and one I needed to have to feel better.
+It was an easy day, and one I needed.

 TIP: Include downtime in your itinerary.
 It is hard to enjoy sightseeing if you are always exhausted.
 Better to enjoy a slow day than ruin a holiday by overdoing it.